Back to

 Ray Gipson relaxing in Kluang 1955 [RG-9]

 A moment to relax after a days work at the "Field Park".
 Note the "Mozzy" (Mosquito) net rolled up on the shelf, a packing case for a cupboard, the lamp is made up from a length of bamboo with a timber base, bulb holder and shade were purchased.
 A typical days work for an M.T.Office (Motor Transport) N.C.O. would include the updating of vehicle records from the previous days journeys, noting any vehicle malfunctions or problems reported by the driver and subsequently notifying the R.E.M.E Technicians (L.A.D.
 Light Adjustment Department) who would carry out any minor repairs.
 Notify each vehicle driver when his 406 was due.
-Each vehicle had to have a monthly inspection and known as a 406 (Vehicle Book 406)and was similar to U.K. MOT, this was carried out by the R.E.M.E (Royal Electrical and Mechanical Engineers).
+Each vehicle had to have a monthly inspection and known as a 406.
+The term 406 relates to the Vehicle Book which is number 406, the inspection was similar to a U.K. MOT, this was carried out by the R.E.M.E (Royal Electrical and Mechanical Engineers).
 If a vehicle had any major defaults it would have go into the R.E.M.E workshops to be rectified.
 The unit had a total of 19 vehicles, 9 Ford Store Bins, 6 Ford W.O.T.6 3 ton cargo trucks, 3 were later replaced by BEDFORD R.L.s) due to broken engine connecting rods, a weak point with that V8 engine.
 1 Morris M.R.A.1 a 1 Ton cargo, a Leyland Hippo 10 ton MK 1, Ford Willys Jeep and a Matchless 350 (G3L) Motor bike.

 On the Basha steps at Muar 1955.
 [RG-10]

-???????, Johny Greatbanks, Taffy Parfit and Tony Delaney (better know as Les in those days)pose on our Basha steps after farewell parade to a long serving officer. (????
-Yet to be named)
+Collins, Johny Greatbanks, Taffy Parfit and Tony Delaney (better known as Les in those days) pose on our Basha steps after a farewell parade to a long serving officer.